MatMadProject/MatMadProject/README.md

 - 👀 I’m interested in gym, soccer, learning, traveling, universe  exapnsion and SpaceX achivments.
 - 🌱 I’m currently learning Java (JavaFX, Selenium), CSS, Javascript.
 - 💞️ I’m looking to collaborate on Java Project.
 - 📫 How to reach me.
-Find me on instagram @matmadcode oraz mail me matmadproject@gmail.com.
+Find me on instagram @matmadcode or mail me matmadproject@gmail.com.

 <!---
 MatMadProject/MatMadProject is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.